 Here, Socrates makes a new beginning, blaming the former speech on Phaedrus, and attributing this new speech to Stesichorus (“Chorus-Master”) from Himera (“Land of Desire”).
-Socrates proceeds to give a defense of madness -it can be the greatest of all goods provided that it is divinely given.
+Socrates proceeds to give a defense of madness: it can be the greatest of all goods provided that it is divinely given.
 He cites the oracles in the manic art, purification to the gods for diseases, the muse and poetic madness, and there are others but we must not fear madness, for the gods send eros to men not for their own benefit, but rather for our greatest good (245c).
 In order for this we must understand and legitimate the experience of the soul.
-Its immortality and the source of its motion -the soul is likened to “the innate power of a winged team of horses and a charioteer” (246b) -for men there is the charioteer who rules over the horses, and then the good and noble horse, followed by the opposite.
-He gives an account of the gods in heaven seeing the truth of being, and then of men who are imitation of the gods, as well as a hierarchy of souls beginning first with a lover of wisdom and beauty, and ending with a tyrant.
+Its immortality and the source of its motion -the soul is likened to “the innate power of a winged team of horses and a charioteer” (246b).
+For men there is the charioteer who rules over the horses, and then the good and noble horse, followed by the opposite.
+Socrates offers an account of the gods in heaven seeing the truth of being, and of men who are an imitation of the gods, as well as a hierarchy of souls beginning first with a lover of wisdom and beauty, and ending with a tyrant.
 He gives another account of the soul in recollection (recall in the Meno).
 He gives a fourth kind of madness -a lover of beauty, as well as a good kind of desire.
 This speech is offered in atonement to eros.

 For this reading I used the Stephen Scully translation.